Table of Contents

 By deadheading your plant, keeping the lighting and watering right, and making sure your potting soil is drained, you are more apt to see consistent blooming on your Angel Wing Begonia.

 Angel Wing Begonias are a leggy plant, but that isn’t to say that you can’t make it the bushy plant of your dreams, you just got to know the secret and that is pruning.
 Regular consistent pruning will make your plant bush out and fill up and not be as sparse and leggy as it would be otherwise.
+Cut the stems above where the nodes are and it will branch out and grow from there.
+Pruning on a schedule will make sure you are in a great gardening habit.

 Too little sunlight will also cause your plant not to bush out as much as it would if it had proper lighting, so make sure you are putting it in the right spot in the house to get all the indirect light it can.

-What’s the Difference Between an Angel Wing Begonia and a Dragon Wing Begonia?
+What’s the difference between an Angel Wing Begonia and a Dragon Wing Begonia?

 Dragon Wing Begonias are smaller with only 2-3 inch leaves and a 2-4 foot height in comparison to Angel Wing Begonias getting 5-6 feet in height and 5-6 inches for a leaf length.
 You’ll also notice that the canes on these begonias are curved where the angel wing is not.
+Dragon Wing Begonias are more typically sold and marketed as hanging baskets.

 Slow growth on an Angel Wing Begonia is from one (or more) of four things: incorrect feeding, light, temperature, or from it being pot-bound.
 Taking care to ensure the right fertilizer, the right indirect lighting, the proper temperature is all addressed in this article.